kroxylicious/kroxylicious/kroxylicious-sample/README.md

 The **SampleFetchResponseFilter** and **SampleProduceRequestFilter** each have two configuration values that must be specified for them to work:

  - `findValue` - the string the filter will search for in the produce/fetch data
- - `replaceValue` - the string the filter will replace the value above with
+ - `replacementValue` - the string the filter will replace the value above with

 #### Default Configuration